Liversidge v Anderson: Dissent

 In a dissenting speech Lord Atkin stated his view the majority had abdicated their responsibility to investigate and control the executive, and were being "more executive-minded than the executive".
-Atkin protested that theirs was "a strained construction put on words with the effect of giving an uncontrolled power of imprisonment to the minister," and went on to say:
+Atkin protested that theirs was "a strained construction put on words with the effect of giving an uncontrolled power of imprisonment to the minister", and went on to say:

-Lord Atkin's view was that the phrase "reasonable cause" in the statute at hand indicated that the actions of the Secretary of State were meant to be evaluated by an objective standard.
+Lord Atkin's view was that the phrase "reasonable cause" in the regulations indicated that the actions of the Secretary of State were meant to be evaluated by an objective standard.
 As a result, it would be within the court's purview to determine the reasonableness of those actions.

 The potential power of this dissenting judgment was clearly recognised even before it was published.
 The Lord Chancellor, Viscount Simon, wrote to Lord Atkin asking him to amend the proposed terms of the speech.
 In what has been described as an example of great judicial courage, Atkin did not amend his speech.
 He was effectively ostracised by his judicial colleagues thereafter.